sagemath/sagewiki_to_gh-2022-10-10/faq.md

  {{{
 limit maxproc 512 2048
 }}}
  . then reboot.
-See [http://www.macosxhints.com/article.php?story=20050709233920660 this page] for more details.
+See [[http://www.macosxhints.com/article.php?story=20050709233920660|this page]] for more details.
 ----------
  * QUESTION: How do I use the bitwise XOR operator in Sage?
  * ANSWER: Define two variables, for example {{{a = 5; b = 8}}}, and evaluate {{{a.__xor__(b)}}}, 13.
 You can also do {{{(5).__xor__(8)}}} (the parentheses are necessary so that Sage doesn't think you have a real number).
 There are several ways to define a function: {{{xor = lambda x, y: x.__xor__(y)}}} and then do {{{xor(3, 8)}}}.
 Another option, which sneaks around the Sage preparser, is {{{def xor(a,b):  return eval("%s^%s"%(a,b))}}}.
 You can also turn off the Sage preparser with {{{preparser(False)}}} -- then {{{^}}} will work just like in Python, and you can later turn on the preparser with {{{preparser(True)}}}.
 (That only works in command-line Sage; in a notebook, switch to Python mode.)
 ----------
  * QUESTION: When I try to use LaTeX in the notebook, it says it cannot find {{{fullpage.sty}}}!
  * ANSWER: That's not a question.
 But we can help you solve your problem. :) The general -- but perhaps not very helpful -- answer is that you need to install {{{fullpage.sty}}} into a directory searched by TeX.
 In Ubuntu (and probably many other Linux distributions), you should install the {{{texlive-latex-extra}}} package.
 If that's not available, try installing the {{{tetex-extra}}} package.
-If you are using OS X, you will have to use whatever TeX distribution you use to get {{{fullpage.sty}}} (if you use [http://www.tug.org/mactex MacTeX], it's likely already installed).
+If you are using OS X, you will have to use whatever TeX distribution you use to get {{{fullpage.sty}}} (if you use [[http://www.tug.org/mactex|MacTeX]], it's likely already installed).
 If you are using the VMware image in Windows, you'll need to log into the VMware image and install {{{texlive-latex-extra}}} there.
 = ToDo =
  * QUESTION: Sage fails to compile on OSX 10.4
  * ANSWER: Most likely resource issue.
  * QUESTION: Notebook doesn't work
  * ANSWER: networking issues, firewall blocking, proxy setting screwed up
  * Individual FAQ entries should be referable by a URL, possibly http://wiki.sagemath.org/faq?someid=something
  * You can do that with page anchors: http://wiki.sagemath.org/faq?#something.
-Moin``Moin [http://moinmo.in/HelpOnLinking can insert page anchors] but it doesn't seem like that facility is turned on for this installation.
+Moin``Moin [[http://moinmo.in/HelpOnLinking|can insert page anchors]] but it doesn't seem like that facility is turned on for this installation.
 If we could get that enabled, we could insert anchors for all the questions on this page.